Company town: Pullman lesson

-Thus, the Pullman Strike did not kill the concept of a company town but rather initiated a new chapter in their existence.
+Thus, the Pullman Strike did not kill the company town concept but rather initiated a new chapter in their existence.
 Over the next thirty years, the old model of paternalism was abandoned in favour of new professionally designed company towns with architects, landscape architects, and planners translating "new concepts of industrial relations and social welfare into new physical forms".
-This suited capitalists of the day who were obviously keen to avoid the experiences of Pullman.
-The first real example of this occurred at Indian Hill-North Village, Massachusetts, in 1915.
+This suited capitalists of the day who were keen to avoid the experiences of Pullman.
+The first real example occurred at Indian Hill-North Village, Massachusetts, in 1915.